Stimulates joint cartilage renewal in dogs and promotes a healthy inflammation response

 Daily serving: 5 gr (for 45 lbs dog) / Servings per container: 30

-Calbrex-i™ shares the same core content of active substances with Calbrex™ but it has an added mix of components that provides a more powerful anti-inflammatory response.
-It makes Calbrex-i™ a more suitable option in the initial phase of a joint condition that is severe, when the dog suffers from acute pain or in a post-op care phase.
+Calbrex-i™ shares the same core content of active substances with Calbrex™ but it has an added mix of components that provides a more powerful response for inflammation concerns.
+It makes Calbrex-i™ a more suitable option for a problematic joint condition, when there is noticeable discomfort or in a post-op care phase.

 Boswellia Serrata (30% AKBA)